gojimmypi/wolfssl/IDE/Espressif/ESP-IDF/README.md

 #include <wolfssl/wolfcrypt/port/Espressif/esp32-crypt.h>
 ```

-Prior version of the Espressif library expected the `user_settings.h` to be in the root wolfssl folder in a directory
+Prior versions of the wolfSSL Espressif library expected the `user_settings.h` to be in the root wolfssl folder in a directory
 called `/include`.
 This method, while possible, is no longer recommended.

 Be sure to *not* have a `user_settings.h` in _both_ the local project and the wolfssl `include` directories.